Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 Tenants do not share information with each other and are a self contained and isolated entity within a multi-tenancy system.

 ## Users
-Adding users to your Tenant's gives them access to the Imburse Portal.
+Adding users to your Tenants gives them access to the Imburse Portal.
 A user has one or more roles attributed to them and these roles govern their access level.

 ## API Keys
 An API Key is a **Public and Private key set** and is used as a means of securing your request during the authentication process.
 The API Key has one or more roles attributed to it and these roles govern the API Keys' API access.

-**Account API Keys** can manage accounts and create and manage tenant API Keys.
+**Account API Keys** can manage accounts and create and manage the Tenant API Keys.

 **Tenant API Keys** can manage everything for the Tenant. ie, Apps, Schemes, etc.